 How Long Does It Take For Garden Lime To Work?

-Garden lime can start working to raise pH within a few months, but it can take 2 to 3 years to completely react with the soil.
+Garden lime can start working to raise pH within a few months.
+However, it can take 2 to 3 years for lime to completely react with the soil.

 “Lime will react completely with the soil in two to three years after it has been applied; although, benefits from lime may occur within the first few months after application.
 How long the effects of lime last will depend on the kind of lime used, total soil acidity, amount of organic matter, kind and amount of clay, and cropping and management systems used.
-A soil test three to four years after lime application will help provide the answer.”Michigan State University Extension: https://www.canr.msu.edu/resources/facts_about_soil_acidity_and_lime_e1566
+A soil test three to four years after lime application will help provide the answer.”https://www.canr.msu.edu/uploads/resources/pdfs/facts_about_soil_e1566.pdf

 This means that the current soil pH and composition (clay, sand, or loam) will have an effect on how quickly lime works, and how much you need to use (more on this later).